jbranchaud/til/vim/reverse-a-group-of-lines.md

-The following command can be used to reverse the order of all lines in a file by doing a global move on all lines that match the beginning of line character starting at the theoretically 0th character:
+The following command can be used to reverse the order of all lines in a file by doing a global move on all lines that match the beginning of line character starting at the theoretical 0th character:

 ```
 :g/^/m 0